tingtron/hiring-engineers/blog/blog.md

 ![Custom Stats Dashboard.png](080_Stats_Dashboard.png)

-Note: the spikes of errors at the start of each load period indicate warm-up problem of our configuration after server restart -- a good insight for real life applications.
+Note: The spikes of errors at the start of each load period indicate warm-up problem of our configuration after server restart -- a good insight for real life applications.

 ## Analysis of Pre-Error Metrics